codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 mean that when a packet is send form one souce to the destination it will first be allocated the require link circus
 ![[ciscus switch.PNG]]
-as we can se the each path connected to each router  have 4 link and each link have 4 circus , the path from the first computer to the second is tranmisted to the second circus   in the first link then the 1 circus in the second link this will prevent packet loses
+as we can se the each path connected to each router  have 4 link and each link have 4 circus , the path from the first computer to the second is tranmisted to the second circus   in the first link then the 1 circus in the second link this will prevent packet loses , dedicated recourse no sharing ciscus link the downside is it will make the circus unsable if to the other conputer if the computer is not dedicated to circus

+### there are two way that